Auska/mping/README.md

 # mping - Multi-host Ping Tool

 mping is a command-line tool for checking the connectivity of multiple hosts simultaneously.
 It reads a list of IP addresses and hostnames from a file and performs ping operations on them concurrently.
+The tool also provides database logging and query capabilities to analyze ping results.

 ## Features

 - Concurrently ping multiple hosts for faster results
 - Read hosts from a file with IP addresses and hostnames
-- Display failed hosts by default
+- Display all hosts with status and response time
+- Database logging of ping results with SQLite
+- Query statistics for specific IP addresses
-- Optionally display successful hosts with response time
+- Query hosts with consecutive failures
 - Configurable timeout for ping operations

 ## Usage